Sidebar

 read(maxBytes)

-Reads up to `maxBytes` bytes and returns a `data_array`.
+Reads up to `maxBytes` bytes from the serial port.

 data = port.read(64);